'Prime suspect' arrested in 1996 disappearance of student - WTMJ

 Flores was being held without bail.
 His lawyer, Robert Sanger, declined to comment.

 Ruben Flores was being held on $250,000 bail.
-It wasn’t immediately clear who his lawyer was.
+His lawyer, Harold Mesick, didn’t immediately return an email message seeking comment from The Associated Press.
+But he told the Los Angeles Times that his client was “absolutely innocent.”

-Investigators executed a search warrant at Ruben Flores’ home about 15 miles (24 kilometers) south of the university.
-They continued to use radar to search the grounds and the sound of power saws and drills whined in the background.
-KSBY-TV said it appeared they were disassembling a large deck outside the home and The Tribune of San Luis Obispo said it appeared they were working in the garage.
+Investigators executed a search warrant at Ruben Flores’ home.
+They continued to use radar to search the grounds, and the sound of power saws and drills whined in the background as they worked near a large deck and in the garage.

 The mayor of Arroyo Grande said the arrests had brought a sense of relief to the city of about 18,000 people that sits just inland from the scenic Central Coast.